marcop135/bullframe.css/README.md

 [https://github.com/marcop135/bullframe.css](https://github.com/marcop135/bullframe.css)

-bullframe.css is a Sass (SCSS) framework that works in a wide range of desktop and mobile browsers (IE11+).
+bullframe.css is a Sass (SCSS) framework that works in a wide range of desktop and mobile browsers.
 It's a cross-browser and responsive collection of default HTML UI elements ([atoms](https://bradfrost.com/blog/post/atomic-web-design)) for your Sass project.
 It could be easily used for marketing pages, blog posts, e-commerce product listings, help and documentation.